Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description gives a clear use case: 'Use this to understand ownership boundaries and where logic currently lives.'
-It does not explicitly state when not to use or mention alternatives, but the guidance is sufficient.
+The description explicitly says 'Use this to understand ownership boundaries and where logic currently lives,' providing clear context.
+However, it does not specify when not to use it or mention alternatives among the many siblings, which would elevate it to a 5.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.